 We have it on good authority that The Seal Club is ‘maverick, free-thinking fiction for the 2020s’.
 We could all do with a bit of that this month.

-The Seal Club by Alan Warner, Irvine Welsh and John King is available from
+The Seal Club by Alan Warner, Irvine Welsh & John King is out 12th November from London Books

 (9780995721760, p/b, £9.99)